nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 **To add an annotation:**

-1. Go to the annotations tab on the document desired.
+1. Go to the annotations pill
-1. Click on one of the annotation type that you want, for example a sticky note.</br>
+1. Click on an annotation type, like the sticky note.</br>
     An empty box is displayed on your document.
     ![]({{file name='annotation-sticky-note-empty.png'}} ?w=250,border=true)
 1. Write your annotation.